Elizabeth MacRae: Films

 Although the great majority of MacRae's acting work was on television, she was also cast in nine feature films.
 Her earliest credited screen role is in the comedy Love in a Goldfish Bowl, released by Paramount Pictures in the summer of 1961 and co-stars Tommy Sands and Fabian.
 MacRae later that year performed as a supporting character in Everything's Ducky, a screenplay about a talking duck produced by Columbia Pictures and starring Mickey Rooney.
 Described in 1961 by Los Angeles Times critic Geoffrey Warren as a "nonsense comedy", MacRae plays Susie Penrose.
 Then, from 1962 through 1964, while her television career continued to develop, MacRae acted in four more Hollywood films: The Wild Westerners, Wild Is My Love, For Love or Money, and in the live-action animated comedy The Incredible Mr. Limpet.
 In the latter film, starring Don Knotts, she provided the voice of the character Ladyfish.

-After MacRae's voice work for The Incredible Mr. Limpet, a decade passed before she performed in another motion picture, until the mystery thriller The Conversation, released in April 1974.
+After MacRae's voice work for The Incredible Mr. Limpet, a decade passed before she performed in another film, until the mystery thriller The Conversation, released in April 1974.
 The production, directed by Francis Ford Coppola and starring Gene Hackman, proved to be the most critically acclaimed picture of her career.
 It won the prestigious Palme d'Or at the 1974 Cannes Film Festival, received two British Academy Film Awards, and was nominated for three Academy Awards.
-MacRae's association with The Conversation in her role as Meredith drew considerable attention to the veteran actress from moviegoers and critics.
+MacRae's association with The Conversation in her role as Meredith drew considerable attention to the veteran actress from moviegoers and critics, partly because the role required her to remove all of her clothing in a shadowed long shot.
 Film stills of her scenes with Hackman are featured prominently in 1974 previews and in other contemporary coverage of the drama by The Washington Post, the Chicago Tribune, and other major American newspapers.
 In a 2002 newspaper interview for The Fayetteville Observer, MacRae reflected on her involvement in the award-winning production.
 She described Coppola as an "intense" director and one who was "kind and open to actors' building their characters".
 She also shared her experiences traveling to France to attend the ceremonies in Cannes, where she and other members of the cast were being "treated like royalty".

-Following her performance in The Conversation, MacRae continued to work predominantly in television, while she was cast in only two more feature films over the next 15 years.
+Following her performance in The Conversation, MacRae continued to work predominantly in television, while she was cast in only two more feature films over the next fifteen years.
 She portrays Mrs. Lumquist in the 1978 horror film The House of the Dead and a news reporter in the 1989 production Eddie and the Cruisers II: Eddie Lives!.

-Career records
+Archives

 In 1999 and 2002, MacRae donated assorted records relating to her acting career to the University of North Carolina at Chapel Hill.
 These items are preserved on campus in the Southern Historical Collection at the Louis Round Wilson Library and include letters, scrapbooks with newspaper and magazine clippings, photographs, audio and videotapes, as well as her working scripts from various films, television series, and stage productions in which she performed.